OUR TEAM

 Executive Chairman, Founder, DIRECTOR

-President, IBH, INC. Joe’s has been involved in healthcare new company formation for the past 35 years as corporate counsel for a public LTC company, founder of a healthcare services company and a VC.
+President, IBH, INC. Joe has been involved in healthcare new company formation for the past 45 years as corporate counsel for a public Healthcare company, founder of a healthcare services company and he has been a corporate VC and a VC.
 He has over $1.0BB of VC and finance-related experience.
 Joe retired on 12/31/2020 from Point B Capital ( a Corporate Venture Capital fund) and is still Active with IBH, Inc. (a venture services management company).
-He is on the board of MQT Holdings LLC (topical drug delivery technology), JDRF, the Enterprise Capital Committee of the Tech Alliance and he is Executive Chair of PatchClamp MedTech, Inc.
+He is on the board of the Technology Alliance, Chairman of the PNW Chapter of Breakthrough T1D (JDRF), and he is Executive Chair of PatchClamp MedTech, Inc.

 Joe Piper